SachinSamuel01/NLP-bot/README.md

 # Natural Language Conversational Bot Platform

 ## Introduction
 The Natural Language Conversational Bot Platform is a web-based interface that allows users to create custom AI-powered chatbots.
 This platform is versatile, supporting a wide range of fields and integrating large language models (LLM) for enhanced conversational capabilities.
-Users can create personalized bots, upload relevant files for fine-tuning, and interact through both text and voice.
+Users can create personalized bots, upload relevant files for RAG, and interact through both text and voice.

 ![image](https://github.com/SachinSamuel01/NLP-bot/assets/121634881/a1f055a8-5de1-4056-b09f-162da301dde9)